the 2025 guide made by locals for

 Famous natural attractions you should see:

-• Zarnesti Gorges and the the Seven Stairs Canyon close to Brasov
+• Zarnesti Gorges and the Seven Stairs Canyon, close to Brasov

 • the impressive Turda Gorges, White Cliffs, Scarisoara Ice Cave or the steep hill Szekler's Stone close to Cluj-Napoca